VOC Manuscript Map Record of an Inland Expedition to the Kingdom of Mataram

 Trunajaya, a prince from Madura, with the help of itinerant fighters from faraway Makassar, successfully captured the Royal court at Plered in mid-1677.
 The King escaped to the north coast with his eldest son, the future king Amangkurat II, leaving his younger son Pangeran Puger in Mataram.
 Apparently more interested in profit and revenge than in running a struggling empire, the rebel Trunajaya looted the court and withdrew to his stronghold in Kediri, East Java, leaving Puger in control of a weak court.
 Seizing this opportunity, Puger assumed the throne in the ruins of Plered.

 The King escaped to the north coast with his eldest son (and future King, Amangkurat II).
-Most of the rebel forces withdrew after sacking the town, leaving Puger behind to take the thrown.
-Amangkurat I died in Tegal shortly after he fled, with his son ascending (in exile) to the right to the thrown of the Sultanate.
+Most of the rebel forces withdrew after sacking the town, leaving Puger behind to take the throne.
+Amangkurat I died in Tegal shortly after he fled, with his son ascending (in exile) to the right to the throne of the Sultanate.

 In order to retake his kingdom, Amangkurat II aligned with the Dutch VOC.
 The VOC commenced a war to reinstate Amangkurat II to power, and thereby gain an important trading partner and concessions for the right to do business in the region.
 The multinational Dutch forces, consisting of light-armed troops from Makasar and Ambon, in addition to heavily-equipped European soldiers, first defeated Trunajaya in Kediri in November 1678 and Trunajaya himself was captured in 1679, near Ngantang west of Malang.
 In 1681, the alliance of VOC and Amangkurat II forced Puger to relinquish the throne, in favor of his elder brother Amangkurat II.
 Amangkurat II moved the capital to Surakarta, in the Pajang region (northern part of the stretch of land between Mount Merapi and Mount Lawu, the southern part being Mataram).